Cybersecurity Awareness for Seniors

 Prevention

-Verify check authenticity with your bank before using the funds.
+• Verify all checks with your bank before depositing or using the funds.

 Social Media Investment Fraud